This post was most recently updated on July 23rd, 2020

 3. Mehrangarh Fort

-Situated in the culturally and historically rich city of Jodhpur, the Mehrangarh Fort is one of the largest forts in India.
+Situated in the culturally and historically rich city of Jodhpur, the Mehrangarh Fort is one of the largest forts in Rajasthan and in India.
 There are a total of seven gates and the main entrance is at the northeast gate, Jai Pol.
 Entry to the fort is free.
 Past the Loha Pool (another gate) is a restaurant called ‘Suraj Pool’ which forms the access point to the museum.
 There is an entry fee for the museum.

 The museum is a magnificent display of the rich architecture of the Rajputs viz and the courtyard and halls.
 There are galleries which display textiles, manuscripts, paintings and much more.
 The colossal ramparts of the fort and the wonderful architecture will leave you spellbound.
 The fort is open from 9:00 am to 5:00pm.